hotaki-lab/IBM-Machine-Learning/README.md

 new skills to add to your resume, such as Regression, Classification, Clustering, Sci-kit Learn and SciPy new projects that you can add to your portfolio, including cancer detection, predicting economic trends, predicting customer churn, recommendation engines, and many more. a certificate in machine learning to prove your competency, and share it anywhere you like online or offline, such as LinkedIn profiles and social media.

+Note: All the course content is numbered by order to look at or study from.